avinoamr/ai-neural/README.md

-# ai
+# learn-ai
-This repo documents my voyage into machine learning step-by-step.Coming from an engineering background, it was challenging for me to fully grasp the intuition around how the concepts of machine learning works without coding itmyself.
+My (flawed) journey into Machine Learning, documented step-by-step

-The code presented is evolutionary in the sense that it starts with the simple logic and over several files builds on to a complete real-life example (although perhaps a simple one).
+This repo documents my journey into machine learning step-by-step.
+Coming from an engineering background, it was challenging for me to fully grasp the intuition around machine learning works without coding it myself.

-**NOTE** that the code isn't necessarily perfectly correct, the comments may be wrong at times and there are some concepts that were skipped altogether.
-The point here is to build intuition via pure code, without relying on any machine learning libraries, and do it in a way that hopefully will allow my future-self to relearn the specifics as needed.
+This code, and commits, tells the story of how I taught myself machine learning, but it is __definitely, inarguably, terribly flawed and incorrect__.
+I know it before the first commit.
+It should not be considered a definitive guide, but just a story.